au-research/github-training/_episodes/06-extra-features.md

 ## Zenodo

  A GitHub repo can be linked to Zenodo, so that when a new release is created in GitHub, Zenodo automatically makes an archival copy of the repo and issues that release with a DOI.
+GitHub has produced [a guide to making your repository citable](https://guides.github.com/activities/citable-code/) with Zenodo.